VIDEO TUTORIAL: How to compress / reduce the size of a 3D model in Blender (GLB, GLTF, DAE, FBX, OBJ...)?

 To compress a 3D file in Blender for AR display, follow these steps:

-Step 1: Compress 3D Model Textures
+Step 1: Simplify 3D Model Textures

 This step requires an image editing software.
 Here we use the open-source software GIMP. (https://www.gimp.org/downloads/)